mceith/cicd-workshop/1-Setup/README.md

 - a CodePipeline pipeline
 - IAM roles to be assumed by the CodeBuild project and the CodePipeline pipeline

-The pipeline triggers on new commits to the 'mainline' branch of your repo.
+The pipeline triggers on new commits to the 'main' branch of your repo.
 And so far it will consist of two actions only, running in sequence: a *Source* action that gets the code from GitHub and zips it to the artifacts bucket, and a *Build* action that invoke a build in the CodeBuild project above.
 When creating the pipeline it will trigger once, get your code from GitHub, but the build will fail, since we haven't